dspasibenko/sencode/README.md

 If the performance review should take place it is good if there is no cycle, but the performance can be assessed on every day, but not once per a quarter, half-, one-year etc.

 Some engineering organizations try to incorporate a performance review with the goal to assess performance of their employee once per quarter, half- or one-year.
 The following typical problems take place in such kind of environments:
-Employees often are not communicated properly, so they don’t clearly understand what exactly and how will affect the final score.
+1. Employees often are not communicated properly, so they don’t clearly understand what exactly and how will affect the final score.
 They can apply a lot of effort to have a good score, but surprisingly can receive a bad one at the end of the cycle.
-The employees try to hack the system and their goal now is to have a good performance review which could be not related directly to the company goals.
+2. The employees try to hack the system and their goal now is to have a good performance review which could be not related directly to the company goals.

 To avoid these kinds of problems it proposes to find a way how the performance of any engineer can be assessed instantly at any moment.
 If any engineer could clearly understand how a single task contributes to their performance, they can see a path to succeed.
 Make the performance metric clear to engineers.
 Performance should be a continuous function, but not points taken once per cycle.
 Forming a clear guidance for the performance function trends and measuring the performance based on day-to-day activity will allow to eliminate the stress, uncertainty and false goals.
 Build the process where every engineer understands their score at any particular moment.

+### §37.1.
+Descriptive feedback on a regular basis
+Descriptive feedback given on the regular basis helps people to understand how their efforts are aligned with the project goals.

+Descriptive feedback is specific information, in the form of written comments or verbal conversations, that help the learner understand what she or he needs to do in order to improve.
+Descriptive feedback given to an employee helps the employee to understand what is aligned and what is not with the vector of the project development.
+Such kind of feedback is more effective than an assessment of the job results.
+It contributes to intrinsic motivation.

 ## §38.
 Nothing is done in spare time
 Any activity should be planned and nothing has 0 cost.